Westagger/OpenSnitch-Pro/README.md

 ## Support

 If you encounter any issues or have suggestions:
-1. Open an issue on [GitHub](https://github.com/Westagger/OpenSnitch-Pro/issues)
+1. Open an issue on [the issue page](https://github.com/Westagger/OpenSnitch-Pro/issues)
 2. Include your browser version and userscript manager
 3. Provide steps to reproduce the issue